FAQ

 How much is this therapy going to cost me?

-I charge $225 per session, but I do have an income-based sliding fee scale.
+I have an income-based sliding fee scale.
 In terms of the number of sessions needed, I usually meet with families for an average of 4-6 sessions.
 This tends to be enough time to set up an effective parenting system that includes a reward system for inspiring your child to do the right thing, and meaningful disciplinary consequences that will make your child try to avoid doing the “wrong thing”.
 If your child lacks critical skills he or she needs in order to make better choices, we might spend a few sessions working on teaching those skills.
 Those skills training sessions range from an additional 1-5 sessions, depending on how many skills you identify your child as needing.
 For those individuals who are grappling with OCD, the number of sessions that we need will depend on how entrenched your OCD compulsions are, and how much time and energy you are able to devote to doing Exposure and Response Prevention exercises between sessions.

 What will my child get out of behavior therapy?